Xorux Virtual Appliance

 Important notices:

-• XorMon NG is running under 'lpar2rrd' user instead of 'xormon' user
+• XorMon is running under 'lpar2rrd' user instead of 'xormon' user

-• XorMon NG installation directory is '/opt/xorux/xormon-ng' instead of '/home/xormon/xormon-ng'
+• XorMon installation directory is '/opt/xorux/xormon-ng' instead of '/home/xormon/xormon-ng'

 Update PGDG repository (as root)